MPH Public Health (Web-based Learning)

 Weighting within unit

-Students will be provided with personalised tutor feedback for all assessments - within 15 working days for the personal blog and midterm, and 20 working days for the group project and evaluation.
+Students will be provided with personalised tutor feedback for all assessments - within 15 working days for the personal blog and 20 working days for the group project.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.